 Do you have any advice for aspiring designers?

 Yes, I would love to encourage young designers to take their time.
-It’s a really interesting and varied career which will keep you energised and motivated forever so don’t rush.
+It’s a really interesting and varied career which will keep you energized and motivated forever so don’t rush.
 There is lots to learn, lots of brilliant people to meet and lots of fabulous places to go.
 Think about the great artists and how they kept active and productive for the whole of their long lives – that’s the dividend of a career in design.

 What does 2018 hold for the Nick Munro brand?

-There is a bit of a lengthening list presently (!) but highlights that I am looking forward to include the launch of my new ‘Airborne’ cutlery which uses a new technology to make curvaceous, ergonomic shapes which are incredibly light and so of interest to the airlines, my next watch project with Belstaff which will commence later this month, the launch of the new ANUMO furniture collection designed with Ali for Teal Living (part of the awesome Senator Group) and the opening of the new Principal Hotel in Bloomsbury where my Silver Teapots will take centre stage in their Tearoom – I am planning to make that a home from home when I am in town…
+There is a bit of a lengthening list presently (!) but highlights that I am looking forward to include the launch of my new ‘Airborne’ flatware which uses a new technology to make curvaceous, ergonomic shapes which are incredibly light and so of interest to the airlines, my next watch project with Belstaff which will commence later this month, the launch of the new ANUMO furniture collection designed with Ali for Teal Living (part of the awesome Senator Group) and the opening of the new Principal Hotel in Bloomsbury where my Silver Teapots will take centre stage in their Tearoom – I am planning to make that a home from home when I am in town…